 The Next S-Class Also Arrives in 2020

 The biggest splash the three-pointed star has planned for 2020 is of course the next S-Class, which gets a fully digital cockpit, high-tech seats, more aggressive rear-wheel steering designed for much improved maneuverability, and a remarkably pretty and aerodynamically efficient body with concealed door handles.
 In terms of body styles, the next S-Class will come in standard- and long-wheelbase forms, as well as Pullman, but unfortunately will not offer the strikingly beautiful four-door coupe model that was under consideration.
 That one would have sat on the longer wheelbase.
 The ostentatious Maybach sedan range will transfer to the new platform a few years later, in 2023.
 Launched in 2014 and 2016, the S-Class coupe and convertible will soldier on way into the next decade, but due to a lack of demand they will not be replaced.

 SL-Class and AMG® GT

-One of the most interesting new 2020 arrivals should be the eighth-generation SL, which will be mechanically paired with the second-generation AMG® GT coupe and roadster.
+One of the most interesting new 2020 arrivals should be the eighth-generation SL-Class, which will be mechanically paired with the second-generation AMG® GT coupe and roadster.
 (The smaller SLC has been confirmed as dead.)
-The 2+2 SL and two-seat AMG® GT share a new aluminum architecture that is light and stiff enough to allow both roadsters to feature canvas roofs.
+The 2+2 SL-Class and two-seat AMG® GT share a new aluminum architecture that is light and stiff enough to allow both roadsters to feature canvas roofs.
 The price paid for this synergy, though, is the departure of the coveted rear-transaxle layout used on the current version of the AMG® GT (shown above).
 On the bright side, mating engine and transmission makes room for the fitment of 4MATIC® all-wheel drive.
 Electrification plays a big role in the gestation of the two sports cars, with the development being handled by AMG®.
 While a plug-in-hybrid powertrain model will provide an all-electric range of 30 miles, the EQ boost technology reserved for the top-of-the-line AMG® GT boasts a 250-kW (335-hp) electric power pack that straddles the differential.
 According to the Affalterbach grapevine, the batteries and electric hardware will provide almost exactly the same weight distribution as the transaxle layout.
 While the AMG® keeps its trademark V-8, the remaining models make do with Mercedes-Benz’ latest straight-six (plus electrification) and the turbocharged four-cylinder.